-Have you ever come to a fork in the road and found yourself not being able to decide which road to take?
+Have you ever come across a fork in the road and been unable to decide which road to take?

-Perhaps all of your options seem to be filled with too many caution signs for your comfort-level?
-Or you’re not even sure what those options are?
+Perhaps all of your options seem to be plagued with too many caution signs for your comfort?
+Or maybe you’re not even sure what your options are.

 Or, perhaps you haven’t had the opportunity to figure out exactly what is important to you and what you want to get out of this lifetime.